rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

 Communication establishment between sites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Implementing support for communication between sites is not required unless otherwise stated.
-However, if communication between sites is used than the following applies.
+When establishing communication directly between sites, messages are sent in the following order.

 One site acts as a leader and the other one as a follower.